|MRSA Rates for April to June 2018

 (# of patient days)]

-= incidence rate of hospital-acquired MRSA infection associated with the reporting facility per 1000 patient days
+= incidence rate of hospital-acquired MRSA BSI within the reporting facility per 1000 patient days

 What is Methicillin-Resistant Staphylococcus Aureus (MRSA)?